TYPO3 vs WordPress – My Honest Opinion

 Practical Example: WordPress Project

-Imagine you need a corporate blog with newsletter integration, social media sharing, and SEO optimization by the end of the week:
+Imagine you need a corporate blog by the end of the week with newsletter integration, social media sharing, and SEO optimisation:

 Installation & Theme